MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 > This is achieved by placing constraints on connector semantics where other styles have focused on component semantics. <small><i>Roy Thomas Fielding</i></small>

-Today REST is widely implemented across the internet and we are going to learn about how to read and understand RESTful web services.
+Today REST is widely implemented across the internet and we are going to learn about how to read and create our own RESTful web services.

 ## Learning Objectives